dotnet/aspnetcore/README.md

 Travis:   [![Travis](https://travis-ci.org/aspnet/CORS.svg?branch=dev)](https://travis-ci.org/aspnet/CORS)

 CORS repository includes the core implementation for CORS policy, utilized by the CORS middleware and MVC.

-This project is part of ASP.NET 5.
-You can find samples, documentation and getting started instructions for ASP.NET 5 at the [Home](https://github.com/aspnet/home) repo.
+This project is part of ASP.NET Core.
+You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.